mtlynch/mtlynch.io/_retrospectives/2019-09-04-isitketo-month-8.md

 I [posted a thread](https://redd.it/cmslmx) about Is It Keto, and here were my key takeaways:

-* I should focus on getting other sites to link to Is It Keto
+* I should focus on getting other sites to link to Is It Keto.
   * This is something I had heard before.
 I [tried for a month](/retrospectives/2019/04/#biggest-challenge-link-building) to get links from other keto sites, but they weren't interested.
 The reddit posters suggested instead approaching non-keto sites that have some connection to health or lifestyle.
   * **Result**: I got one new site to link to me, but more on that [below](#finally-a-backlink-for-is-it-keto).
 * Is It Keto's page titles should better match common search terms.